jankaszel/hyperwell-thesis/chapters/implementation.md

 }
 ```

 For unique identification, each peer within a discovery swarm assigns itself an UUID upon joining.
 This identifier corresponds to the `id` field of a `DiscoveryMessage` message.
 However, this ad-hoc approach for solving decentralized discovery is bears challenges on security and privacy, since the origin of the message is currently not verified deterministically.
-This issue will be further discussed in @sec:discussion.

 [^http-parser]: The code of the Node.js runtime’s built-in HTTP parser is written in C++: <https://github.com/nodejs/http-parser>.